-- In another medium bowl, whisk together buttermilk and oil.
+- In another medium bowl, whisk together buttermilk, egg, and oil.
 If you are using a buttermilk alternative, make sure it has some kind of acidity in it!
-This is what activates the baking powder to create the fluffiness in the corn bread, so substitute with sour cream, yogurt, or something else with acidity.
+This is what activates the baking soda to create the fluffiness in the corn bread, so substitute with sour cream, yogurt, or something else with acidity.

 - When the oven is preheated, take the skillet out of the oven.

 - Combine the wet and dry ingredients and mix until well incorporated.
 This will be a relatively thin batter.